Second anointing: Ceremony

 Before 1846 the woman was also anointed as a "priestess unto God," but Brigham Young changed the ceremony and readministered the rite such that the wife would now be a "queen and priestess unto thine husband."
-The woman would also be exalted through her husband instead of through God, but only if she "dost obey [her husband’s] counsel."
+The woman would also be exalted through her husband instead of through God, but only if she "do[th] obey [her husband’s] counsel."

 Meaning and symbolism

 First anointing meanings

 The "first anointing" refers to the washing and anointing part of the endowment ceremony, in which a person is anointed to become a king and priest or a queen and priestess unto God.
 In the second anointing, on the other hand, participants are anointed as a king and priest, or queen and priestess.
 When the anointing is given, according to Brigham Young, the participant "will then have received the fulness of the Priesthood, all that can be given on earth."
 The "first anointing" promises blessings in the afterlife contingent on the patron's faithfulness, while the second anointing actually bestows those blessings.